zeeguu/web/README.md

    * camelCase for Folder names;
    * PascalCase for Javascript file names

+#### 3. Separate styled components from React components in JSX
-3. When importing styled components: import a full file as `s` then refer to the components as `s.Component` as in the following example.
+When importing styled components: import a full file as `s` then refer to the components as `s.Component` as in the following example.
 This makes it clear what's a styled component and what's a normal component